Last Updated on 16 January 2026 by Cycloscope

 Then, for at least three days, bands of Han vigilantes roamed Urumqi, attacking and killing Uighurs.”
 Before the riot broke out, young Uighurs had marched through the city “to protest a case of judicial discrimination”.
 According to official figures, most of the 197 killed in the riot were Han, a statement disputed by Uighurs.”

-Staying one more day in Urumqi was interesting, and we’re glad we came to see this city we so often heard about.
+Staying one more day in Urumqi was interesting, and we’re glad we came to see this city we’d heard so much about.

 Tomorrow we leave for Turpan, an oasis town along the Silk Road, and also the hottest and lowest place in China.